 2. Five-finger starfish meditation: this breathing technique has kids holding up one hand in a starfish position (fingers spread wide) while they gently trace up and down each finger with the other hand, focusing on regular breathing at the same time.

-3. Counting the breath: this technique is exactly what it sounds like; have your children pause and count his or her breaths.
-One breath in is “1”, the next breath out is “2”, etc. You can have them count to 10 if they’re very young, or slightly higher depending on their abilities.
+3. Counting the breath: this technique is what it sounds like: have your children pause and count their breaths.
+One breath in is “1”, the next breath out is “2,” etc. You can have them count to 10 if they’re very young, or slightly higher depending on their abilities.

 - Lead them in a guided meditation.
-Use a script or an exercise or app like the ones described above to guide your kids through meditation.
-This author uses a script and CD that guides children through mindful breathing, then through each part of the body until all tension is released.
+Use a script or an exercise or app like the ones described above for this meditation.

 The Benefits Of Mindfulness In Schools (K12) + Videos

-Childhood and adolescence are important developmental stages that construct the groundwork for mental health in adults.
-In recent literature, mindfulness-based school programs using age-appropriate techniques have demonstrated a range of social, cognitive, and emotional benefits for elementary and middle-school students.
+Childhood and adolescence are important developmental stages that will construct the groundwork for mental health in the adult developmental stage.

-In another study, students who went through a 24-week of mindfulness training also scored higher in attentional measures after the intervention in elementary school (Napoli et al., 2004).
-In another recent study conducted on preschoolers, children who went through mindfulness curriculum for 12 weeks earned higher marks on academic performance measures and showed greater improvements in areas that predict future success (Flook et al., 2015).
+In another study, students who had a 24-week of mindfulness training scored higher in attentional measures in their elementary school (Napoli et al., 2004).
+Additionally, a study on preschoolers emphasized that children who went through a mindfulness curriculum for 12 weeks earned higher marks on academic performance measures.
+They also showed greater improvements in areas that predict future success (Flook et al., 2015).

 Emotional health, which is a positive sense of well-being, is an important component of child and adolescent development.
-Emotional problems such as anxiety, stress, and depression can affect self-esteem, performance, and social interaction to a great extent in students.
-Recent findings suggest that mindfulness practice may facilitate the ability to manage stress and lead to improved well-being in students.
+Emotional problems such as anxiety, stress, and depression can affect self-esteem, performance, and social interactions.

 Videos on Mindfulness in Schools